laurentbristiel/robotframework-faker-example/README.md

-# robotframework-fakerlibrary-example
+# Robot Framework Fakerlibrary Examples

-Example of Robot Framework Faker Library usage.
+Set of examples of Robot Framework Faker Library usage.

 This library generates random data to be used in test cases.